Christina Alden and Alex Patterson – Hunter | Self Release

 The debut album by Christina Alden and Alex Patterson, a fine duo from the heart of Norwich, is probably even better than I initially expected it to be.
 I fully expected it to be good, but perhaps not quite this good.
 The unique sound that Christina and Alex make, created in the seclusion of their own locked down folk cellar in the centre of Norwich and in the midst of a world pandemic, is encouraging, especially in view of the fact that despite the world being in a state of chronic uncertainty, there’s optimism in these voices and in their empathetic playing.
 The songs keep the natural world close at heart, with appearances by the Grey Wolf and the Brown Bear sharing their place in the opening title song, then the Arctic Fox plays its part in “The Fox Song”, while the Greenland Shark makes its presence known in the song of the same name.
 Known for her love of books, Christina once again draws inspiration from modern literature in her song “Brooklyn”, inspired by the book of the same name by Colm Tóibín, a song that tenderly addresses the subject of migration.
 Each of these songs are delivered by two musicians whose musical empathy cannot be underestimated, as witnessed by anyone who has been fortunate to see the duo live or indeed as the slightly expanded Alden, Patterson and Dashwood, which features the addition of the fine dobro player Noel Dashwood.
 The sensitivity of Alex’s fiddle playing and the delicacy of his harmonies over Christina’s assured lead is probably what separates this duo from the crowd.
 It all seems so naturally underplayed, yet it’s all so very intricate in the performance.
 The songs are crafted around the duo’s fiddle and guitar arrangements, with the occasional banjo, cello and shruti box, plus some additional double bass in places courtesy of Calum McKemmie.
 Many already know Christina and Alex from the aforementioned trio and possibly through their support performances on a recent Show of Hands tour, where their music would have been widely heard and appreciated.
 As with the trio’s three albums, Call Me Home (2016), By the Night (2018) and Waterbound (2020), Hunter is treated to some of Christina’s original homemade artwork, which is part and parcel of their artistic endeavour, once again presenting everything they touch with a personal artisan feel.
 Listening to the songs and tunes on Hunter is almost like an invitation to join them in their folk cellar, its acoustics being immediately felt.
 The duo state in the album’s liner notes that Hunter comes from a desire to produce something positive out of a difficult and uncertain time: “Before the pandemic hit we had a full year of concerts booked throughout the UK and Europe, and like many other artists we saw those all fall away within a matter of weeks.
 This came as a big shock and was initially very hard to come to terms with; losing our work and our sense of identity.
 We wanted to channel our energy into something positive and so decided to record our debut duo album.
 We used our new-found time and space to be creative; to write, compose and develop new music.
 Hunter is a superb album that immediately takes its place in a growing canon of beautifully realised songs and tunes that keeps the British acoustic music scene alive, even through difficult and unprecedented times.

-Hunter is featured on this week’s edition of the Vaults radio show.
+Hunter is included on this week’s edition of the Vaults radio show.

 For the professional or amateur songwriter who needs inspiration, clarity and the chance to make a breakthrough, the chart-topping singer-songwriter Luke Concannon (Nizlopi), together with Darius Christian, music producer, singer-songwriter and musician with international artists including Gwen Stefani, Macklemore and Adele and Stephanie Hollenberg, world class vocal and performance coach, who helps singers free their voice and body for a more dynamic performance have joined forces to present a two day songwriting and singing retreat.